asjosik1991/lattice-symmetries/python/tutorial.md

 #The group has 6 elements, as it should
 ```

-- Another option is to find the maximum abelian subgroup of the symmetry group.
+- Another option is to find the maximum abelian subgroup of the symmetry group (usually it coincides with the translation subgroup).
 In this case, the sectors cover the whole Hilbert space.

-In the case of the same 3-site chain, we have:
+For the same 3-site chain, we have:
 ```pycon
 ab_sym=expr.abelian_permutation_group()
 >>>